vgaldi/fw-lab/content/about/index.md

 ## Purpose
 This new website is intended to showcase the main research activities and results of our Lab.
-Lay summaries are provided to describe our research topics in an accessible way in the [project pages](/portfolio), together with the relevant publications.
+Concise summaries are provided to describe our main research topics in the [project pages](/portfolio), together with the relevant publications.

 ## Design and implementation
 The website is built with [Hugo](https://gohugo.io), by using the [Wowchemy Research Group Theme](https://github.com/wowchemy/starter-hugo-research-group).